 September 2010.
-The Committee of Experts is scheduled to submit a 24-page report to the UN Human Rights Council.
+The Committee of Experts submitted its first report to the UN Human Rights Council.

 On September 23, 2010, the Committee of Experts submitted their report to the UN Human Rights Council (A/HRC/15/50).
 The Committee assessed the investigations for compliance with international standards of independence, impartiality, effectiveness, thoroughness and promptness.

 The report set out the international humanitarian law and international human rights law standards applicable to investigations in some detail.
 The report then reviewed the military investigations undertaken by Israel and the Palestinian side, highlighting a number of concerns.

 While there were mechanisms in place within the Israeli legal order to investigate allegations of war crimes, the Committee concluded that the actual operation of Israel’s military investigations system raised concerns.
 The Committee considered that the dual role of the Military Advocate General - to provide legal advice to the IDF on the planning of military operations, as well as to conduct all prosecutions of alleged misconduct by IDF soldiers during the operations in Gaza—raised a conflict of interest and undermined impartiality, given the Fact-Finding Mission’s allegation that those who designed, planned, ordered and oversaw the operation were complicit in rights violations.
 Transparency in reporting progress and results of investigations and access to justice for victims were requirements for investigations under human rights law that Israel also contravened.